Guide to Capital Markets Tribunal Proceedings

 Yes, any party, including a respondent or applicant may testify (also known as giving oral evidence) at a hearing, but is not required to testify.

 If you are a party and you want to give oral evidence yourself, then you swear or affirm that you will tell the truth.
 If you are representing yourself, you then make the statements of fact that you want to make.
 This is not the time to present your interpretation of another party’s evidence or to make your argument.
 You will have the opportunity to do that during closing submissions.
 If you have a legal representative, your representative will ask you questions.
-When you are finished giving your oral evidence, other parties can question (“cross-examine”) you, including Staff.
-The Panel may also have questions for you at any time.
+When you are finished giving your oral evidence, other parties can question (“cross-examine”) you, including the Commission.
+The panel may also have questions for you at any time.

 What is evidence?